Gowtham-app-developer/Android-Interview-Questions/kotlin.md

 ## Init Keyword

 - In Kotlin, the primary constructor cannot contain any code.
-- init blocks allows adding code to the primary constructor.
+- The init blocks allows adding code to the primary constructor.
 - The init block will execute immediately after the primary constructor.

 __Example using Primary Constructor__